AndreiSan/devops_lab/README.md

 DevOps Lab 2020: Python Task5
 ***
-## Description of the pr-stats application:
+## Description of the explorer.py application:

 This python application which lists files of the specified directory with the following options: